 Eli Eisenberg has 40 years of experience in Accounting and Financial management, including working with start-up and early stage companies since 1979.
 He founded Straight Line Management in 1991 to provide services as acting/interim CFO for more than 60 early stage companies and numerous financings.

 Chief Revenue Officer and Board Member

 Karen Chiang has been involved in language learning and testing in academic and workplace applications for over 30 years.
-Prior to working with Alelo she was VP of sales at Pearson and was responsible for talent solutions and commercialization of the Versant language assessment products which utilize automated scoring.
+Prior to Alelo she was VP of sales at Pearson and responsible for talent solutions and commercialization of the Versant language assessment products which utilize automated scoring.
 Karen has experience in international and business development in emerging markets such as India.

 VP – Marketing

 Ronda Broughton is an advertising and marketing professional who co-founded two B2B advertising and marketing agencies that won more than 200 national and international awards.
 She has over 20 years of experience developing brands and customer acquisition strategies for startups to Fortune 500 companies such as Teradata, Appen, Sun Microsystems (Oracle), Taylor Communications, McGraw-Hill, and Cintas.

 Cliff Kamida has over 25 years of experience in interactive media production.
 Prior to joining Alelo, Mr. Kamida produced computer and video games for Knowledge Adventure and the Walt Disney Company, and was Director of Partner Implementation at NearU Search, a mobile marketing company.
 He has also taught courses in Game Design and Game Production Management at National University.
 He received his B.A. in Journalism from the University of Hawaii.